Pfizer not yet ready to release COVID-19 vaccine data

-(Reuters) - Drugmaker Pfizer Inc PFE.N said on Tuesday it was not yet ready to release data from the late-stage trial of the COVID-19 vaccine candidate it is developing with Germany's BioNTech SE 22UAy.F.
+(Reuters) - Drugmaker Pfizer Inc said on Tuesday it was not yet ready to release data from the late-stage trial of the COVID-19 vaccine candidate it is developing with Germany’s BioNTech SE.

-Pfizer’s CEO Albert Bourla has said the company could release data on whether or not the vaccine works as early as this month, but the company said in a presentation that the independent data monitoring board which will determine whether or not the trial has been successful has not conducted any interim efficacy analyses yet.
+Pfizer said in a presentation that the independent monitor which will determine whether or not the trial has been successful has not conducted any interim efficacy analyses yet.
+Chief Executive Albert Bourla has previously said the company could release data on whether or not the vaccine works as early as this month.

 Shares were flat at $37.93 before the opening bell.